 - MS2.3 Warm-up- In pools of five lanes or more, a separate warm-up area must be made available to swimmers during the competition.
 If there is no other warm-up/warm-down area available in pools of five lanes or more, one lane shall be set aside for warm-up/warm-down during the conduct of the meet.
-In pools of four or fewer lanes, swimmers shall be allowed to swim to the other end of the pool at the end of each heat and a warm-up/ warm-down period must be offered at least once during each half hour of competition.
+In pools of four or fewer lanes, swimmers shall be allowed to swim to the other end of the pool at the end of each heat and a warm-up/warmdown period must be offered at least once during each half hour of competition.
+Swimmers may warm down in their assigned lanes following the conclusion of an event and shall not be disqualified if such action does not delay the start of the next event.
 If the meet is a dual-sanctioned meet with USA Swimming, the requirements for continuous warm-up may be adjusted depending on availability of warm-up space at the venue by agreement between the LMSC and LSC host clubs.
-Once the entry information is published, changes which further restrict the availability of continuous warm-up/warm-down space are not permitted.
-[USMS 102.4.1 and 102.4.2; USA-S none] - MS2.4 Relays-First and last names of eligible swimmers, their ages, and order of swimming shall be submitted to the clerk of course or to the head lane timer.
+Once the entry information is published, changes which further restrict the availability of continuous warmup/warm-down space are not permitted.
+[USMS 102.4.1 and 102.4.2: USA-S nonel - MS2.4 Relays-First and last names of eligible swimmers, their ages, and order of swimming shall be submitted to the clerk of course or to the head lane timer.
 [USMS 102.9.5; USA-S 102.3.7] - MS2.5 Timed finals-All Masters events held in meters pools (short course or long course) are conducted on a timed-final basis.
-Short course yards meets, except for national championships, MAY be conducted on a basis other than timed finals (e.g., preliminary heats and finals).
+Short course yards meets, except for national championships, may be conducted on a basis other than timed finals (e.g., preliminary heats and finals).
 If a format other than timed finals is used, competitors are limited to three individual events per day.
-Independent attempts to establish official times ("time trials") are permitted only in USMS-sanctioned short course yards meets other than national championship meets [USMS 102.5 and 102.6; USA-S 102.2]
+Independent attempts to establish official times ("time trials") are permitted only in USMS-sanctioned short course yards meets other than national championship meets[USMS 102.5 and 102.6; USA-S 102.2]